Chapter 38: Elevator Ambush

 A round of bullets struck him hard on the thigh.
 Bark rolled onto his back and hissed loudly, rubbing the affected spots.
 “SHIT!
 That friggin’ hurt!” he hollered out, tears streaming from his eyes.

-“Sounds like they are using rubber bullets,” Green XIII commented.
-Keeping his body to the floor, he crawled around to find the smoke grenades and tossed them out of the car one by one.
-“They mean to injure, but not kill us.
-Well, I should say not kill you, milady.”
+“Looks like they’re using rubber bullets,” Green XIII commented.
+Keeping her body to the floor, she crawled around to find the smoke grenades and tossed them out of the car one by one.
+“They’re meant to injure, not kill us.
+Well, I should say not kill you, rather.”

 ‘As if you had to remind me…’ Cosmo feigned a response, covering her mouth with one hand to keep from breathing in the smoke.
 Her weapon placed on the ground, she swapped the Lightning Emerald for the Fire in the single slot.
 The golem’s efforts, coupled with the exhaust updraft, once again caused the obscuring mists to dissipate and gave the flower girl a clear shot to the robots.
 Standing up and ambling over to an area by the door, she started charging a Lightning spell.
 “Bark, give me some cover!” she shouted, pouring more Mana into the spell.